chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

 5. The horror of out-of-bound video game experiences
 6. 90's PSX visual nostalgia

-#### 3: My inner love for roleplaying 🎲
+#### 3: My inner love for role-playing 🎲

 1. Dungeon crawling
-2. DnD & Roleplaying
+2. DnD & Role-playing
 3. The rise of digital cartographers
-4. The "souls" series (soulslike games)
+4. The "souls" series (souls-like games)
 5. The fall of DnD and the homebrew comeback

 #### 4: Liminal spaces & ambient 🚪